madzumo/DevOps-Pipeline/README.md

 **FULLY automated** CI/CD pipeline using various DevOps technologies.
 This deploys a cloud-first microservices e-commerce application into a Kubernetes cluster in AWS.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
-Below is a chart showing the full pipeline structure with all the tech being used for this demo.
+Below is the pipeline tree showing all the tech used for this demo.

 ![pipeline layout](media/pipeline.jpg)